mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 FOR DATES IN range
 ~~~

-The `FOR` clause is a non ANSI SQL extension which filters data by the date it was recorded for.
+The `FOR` clause is an Opteryx-specific clause which filters data by the date it was recorded for.

-See [Temporality](../09%20Temporality) for more information on `FOR` syntax and functionality.
+See [Time Travel](../adv-time-travel/) for more information on `FOR` syntax and functionality.

 ### WHERE clause